 Deep Plane Facelift

 At Kensington Medical, we have specialist facial plastic surgeons who are experts in deep plane facelift surgery.
+For advanced procedures like the deep plane facelift, it is essential to consult with aesthetic plastic surgeons who have the expertise to deliver natural, long-lasting results.
 There has been a lot of social media information surrounding a deep place facelift.
 On the right face, the results can be outstanding.
-The most important aspect of your research is that you consult with a plastic surgeon who understands the anatomy and has experience in all forms of facelifts, including a deep plane facelift.
-Ultimately, you want to be able to decide with your plastic surgeon on the best type of facelift for your face.
+The most important aspect of your research is that you consult with a facial plastic surgeon who understands the anatomy and has experience in all forms of facelifts, including a deep plane face lift.
+Ultimately, you want to be able to decide with your plastic surgeon—ideally an experienced plastic surgeon—on the best type of facelift for your face, as part of the broader facial surgery options available at our clinic.

 Discover confidence with expert surgeons